-When we first met Judy Crumpler we quickly discovered she was one of those who had withdrawn from all social contacts, except those most necessary for her existence.
-It was not in a medical setting we met her, but rather in church where my wife, Cathy spotted her sitting alone with no one sitting within several feet of her.
+When we first met Judy Crumpler we quickly discovered she was one of those who had withdrawn from most social contacts, except those necessary for her existence.
+It was not in a medical setting we met her but rather in church where my wife, Cathy spotted her sitting alone with no one sitting within several feet of her.
 The most obvious reasons for the space were Judy was extremely unattractive which made her difficult to look upon, and she had a foul body odor.
-No one except Cathy bothered to investigate the reasons for her significant problems, but neither of them was Judy’s fault.
-She was born with a rare skin condition called elephantiasis, which caused enlarged and thickened skin folds over her body, most noticeable in the exposed areas of her face, neck, arms and hands.
-These folds of skin prevented her from adequate hygienic cleansing, and the excessive perspiration from this abnormal skin contributed to the odor.
-Judy had other congenital abnormalities of which I was not fully aware, and even though she was in her late 30’s in age, her mental capacity was that of an 8 to 10-year-old.
+No one except Cathy bothered to investigate the reasons for her significant problems, and neither of them was Judy’s fault.
+She was born with a rare skin condition called elephantiasis which caused enlarged and thickened skin folds over her body most noticeable in the exposed areas of her face, neck, arms and hands.
+These folds of skin prevented her from adequate bathing, and the excessive perspiration from the abnormal skin contributed to her body odor.
+Judy had other congenital abnormalities of which I was not fully aware, and even though she was in her late thirties in age her mental capacity was that of an eight to ten year old.
 She was living alone in an independent living center, and a staff member was bringing her to church.
 She loved coming to church because her mother had taken her to church every Sunday when she was living at home.

-One amusing aspect of her new health awareness involved her love of coffee.
-She was advised by one of her doctors to only drink decaffeinated coffee and was made to understand that concept by telling her to only drink “coffee from a green can and not coffee from a red can.”
+One amusing aspect of her new health awareness involved her love for coffee.
+She was advised by one of her doctors to drink only decaffeinated coffee and was made to understand the concept by telling her to only drink “coffee from a green can and not coffee from a red can.”
 One evening shortly thereafter I received a call from Judy and she asked, “Shahn, I can’t remember.
 Am I supposed to drink red coffee or green coffee?”
-I reminded her to stay away from red coffee since it wasn’t good for her!
+I reminded her to stay away from red coffee since it was not good for her!